Domain - On-farm Milk Quality

 View Education Organisations with Consent to Assess »

 This unit standard is intended for people who are working on a dairy farm.
-People credited with this unit standard are able to describe factors that have a relationship with milk quality industry standards; manage milk harvesting procedures and cleaning procedures and plant maintenance to optimise milk quality; and manage people capability.
+People credited with this unit standard are able to: describe factors that have a relationship with milk quality industry standards; manage milk harvesting procedures and cleaning procedures and milking plant maintenance to optimise milk quality; and manage people capability to maintain milk supply and hygiene standards.

 Consent & Moderation Requirements: